Molekule Group, Inc. Announces - GuruFocus.com

-The Series A Warrants will have an exercise price of $1.60 per share; the Series B Warrants will have an exercise price of $1.84 per share; and the Pre-Funded Warrant will have a nominal exercise price per share.
-The Series A and B Warrants will become exercisable following the receipt of stockholder approval and the filing and distribution of an information statement to the Company’s stockholders; and the Pre-Funded Warrants will be exercisable upon issuance.
-The Series A Warrants will terminate eight months after they become exercisable.
-The Series B Warrants and the Pre-Funded Warrants will terminate five years after they become exercisable.
+The Series A Warrant has an exercise price of $1.60 per share, a 5% premium to the five-day volume-weighted average price (“VWAP”) per share at signing; the Series B Warrant has an exercise price of $1.84 per share, a 20% premium to the five-day VWAP at signing; and the Pre-Funded Warrant has a nominal exercise price of $0.01 per share.
+The Series A and Series B Warrants become exercisable following the receipt of stockholder approval and the filing and distribution of an information statement to the Company’s stockholders; and the Pre-Funded Warrant is currently exercisable.
+The Series A Warrant terminates eight months after it becomes exercisable.
+The Series B Warrants and the Pre-Funded Warrant terminate five years after they become exercisable.

 The Company also agreed to reduce the exercise price of 1,500,000 outstanding warrants owned by the institutional investor to $2.00.